root-project/web/manual/root_macros_and_shared_libraries/index.md

    >
    > By adding further space-separated file names to the line above, you can sequentially execute multiple
    > macros in the same ROOT session, as long as they don't share the same name.
+   > You can also replace MacroName.C with MacroName_C.so if you compiled your macro with ACLiC beforehand.

 2. Execute a macro at the ROOT prompt:

    ```
    root [0] .x MacroName.C
    ```

+   > **Note**
+   >
+   > You can also replace MacroName.C with MacroName_C.so if you compiled your macro with ACLiC beforehand.

 3. Load a macro from within a ROOT session and then call the function: